pact-foundation/pact-workshop-dotnet-core-v1/readme.md

+# Running on Pactflow

+Install the [Pact CLI tools](https://github.com/pact-foundation/pact-ruby-standalone/) and ensure they are on your `PATH`.

+The below commands are designed for a Linux/OSX environment, please translate for use on Windows/PowerShell as necessary:

+1. Sign up to a Pactflow account at https://pactflow.io/register.
+1. Grab a **read/write** API token from the "Settings > API Tokens" page
+1. Export the following into your shell before running
+    ```
+    export PACT_BROKER_TOKEN=<insert token here> # do not a user/email/password here e.g. it should like something like 8Axvelr123xCq98h1
+    export PACT_BROKER_HOST=<insert host here> # e.g. https://foo.pact.dius.com.au
+    ```
+1. Run the consumer tests
+    ```
+    cd CompletedSolution/Consumer/tests
+    dotnet restore
+    dotnet test
+    ```
+1. Publish the contracts to Pactflow (ensure you're back in the projects' root directory)
+    ```
+    pact-broker publish --consumer-app-version 1.0.0 --broker-base-url $PACT_BROKER_HOST --broker-token $PACT_BROKER_TOKEN ./pacts/consumer-provider.json --tag master
+    ```
+1. Run the [can-i-deploy](https://docs.pact.io/pact_broker/can_i_deploy) check for the consumer

+    ```
+    pact-broker can-i-deploy --pacticipant Consumer --latest --broker-base-url $PACT_BROKER_HOST --broker-token $PACT_BROKER_TOKEN
+    ```
+1. Run the provider tests
+    ```
+    cd CompletedSolution/Consumer/tests
+    dotnet restore
+    dotnet test
+    ```
+1. Run the [can-i-deploy](https://docs.pact.io/pact_broker/can_i_deploy) check for the provider

+    ```
+    pact-broker can-i-deploy --pacticipant Provider --latest --broker-base-url $PACT_BROKER_HOST --broker-token $PACT_BROKER_TOKEN
+    ```

 # Example .NET Core Project for Pact Workshop

 When writing a lot of small services, testing the interactions between these becomes a major headache.